ppy/osu-wiki/news/2024/2024-06-24-4-digit-world-cup-2024-concludes.md

 Canada had a tough journey this year, dropping to the losers' bracket early after a defeat to China in the Round of 16.
 They managed to put together an impressive comeback though, knocking out several formidable opponents including the 3rd seed South Korea and later China, the very team that had sent them to the losers' bracket earlier.
 Meanwhile, the United States maintained their dominance throughout, showing no major weaknesses on their way to the Grand Finals.
 The question now was: will this match be as close and thrilling as last year, or a more one-sided showing?

-The match begins with the United States picking NM5, where ::{ flag=US }:: [Pezz](https://osu.ppy.sh/users/10651106) puts up an incredible full combo helping his team secure the point.
+The match begins with the United States picking NM5, where ::{ flag=US }:: ::Pezz::{ user-id=10651106 } puts up an incredible full combo helping his team secure the point.
 Canada responds with a pick on NM6, where they narrowly come on top with an overall better team performance.
 The United States then puts their foot on the pedal, winning three maps in a row before Canada manages to stop them with another close win on HR2 to bring the match to 4–2.
 The next pick, FM1, presents an opportunity for Canada to come back with a breakpoint, but the United States manages to stay on top winning by only 51,000 points.

 Both teams start to find their rhythm, winning their respective picks and bringing the match to 6–3 with the United States at match point.
 The match reaches its climax as Canada picks FM3, where after a stellar team performance from both teams, the United States clinch the win by a mere 23,000 points, securing their crown as the 4WC champions for the second consecutive year and solidifying their status as the powerhouse of the 4-digit tournament scene.